-Assistant Lecturer in Japanese Studies in the School of Modern Languages and Cultures (Ref.: 201800704) (to commence on September 1, 2018, on a two-year fixed-term basis with contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 10% of basic salary, with the possibility of renewal subject to satisfactory performance and funding)
+Assistant Lecturer in Japanese Studies in the School of Modern Languages and Cultures (Ref.: 498534) (to commence on January 1, 2020 or as soon as possible thereafter, on a two-year fixed-term basis with contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 10% of basic salary, with the possibility of renewal subject to performance and availability of funding)

 Applicants should possess a relevant Master’s degree with proven expertise in the teaching of Japanese language to non-native speaking learners plus normally 3 years’ experience in teaching Japanese language at all levels in tertiary education.
 Applicants should also be conversant with current trends in language teaching and assessment method and possess good communication skills in English.
 The appointee is expected to teach a range of language courses at various levels, to develop new courses, and to design original teaching materials and various procedures of assessment.
 IT skills in language education is highly desired.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.
 Please note that the University is not able to offer a relocation assistant package (including temporary University housing accommodation and a passage and baggage allowance) to the successful candidate recruited from overseas.